What is love, and how long does it really take to fall in love?

 It means “an intense feeling of tender affection and compassion” or “a strong liking for or pleasure gained from.”

-Now, if you are someone like me who has intense feelings about nearly everything, then you might think that it doesn’t take long to fall in love at all.
+Now, if you are someone like me with intense feelings about nearly everything, you might think it doesn’t take long to fall in love.

 How do you know if it’s love?

 Cher claims there is only one way to tell if it’s love.

 She claims you can’t deduce this through his sighs or his arms.

 You can only tell for sure by his kiss!